vserova/book/pages/ch_objmgr.md

         ... // your code here
     }

-<a name="ch-objmgr.om-faq.html-annotations"></a>
+<a name="ch_objmgr.om_faq.html_annotations"></a>

 ### Enumerate sequence annotations

-[Annotation iterators](#ch-objmgr.Annotation-iterators) may be used to enumerate annotations (features, alignments and graphs) related to a Bioseq or a Seq-loc.
+[Annotation iterators](#ch_objmgr.Annotation_iterators) may be used to enumerate annotations (features, alignments and graphs) related to a Bioseq or a Seq-loc.
 They are very flexible and can be fine-tuned through Annot-selector structure:

     // Search all TSEs in the Scope for gene features SAnnotSelector sel;